-I personally reply to every email I get through the Parla Food contact sheet.
-One out of every 20 email addresses gets bounced back due to a typo.
+I reply to every email I get through the Parla Food contact sheet.
+One out of every 20 email addresses gets bounced back due to a typo in the visitor’s email address.
 I do my best to track you down, but sometimes don’t succeed.
 Please try again!

 You’re from New Jersey.
 How can you know anything about food in Rome?